greeve/cv/index.md

 - July – December 2019, Member of the [HBLL][hbll] Linked data transformation sub-group
 - August – September 2019, Member of the [HBLL][hbll] Scientific Merit Review Task Force
 - January – May 2019, Member of the 2019 [LD4][ld4] Conference Program Committee
-- May 2019, Techincal assistant for the 2019 Annual ULA Pre-conference RDA Workshop
+- April 2019 - May 2019, Techincal assistant for the 2019 Annual ULA Pre-conference RDA Workshop
-- April 2019, Volunteer judge for local Elementary School Scratch programming competition
+- April 2019 - April 2019, Volunteer judge for local Elementary School Scratch programming competition
 - January 2017 – December 2018, Member of the [HBLL][hbll] Metadata Management Working Group
-- October 2018, Member of the [HBLL][hbll] Special Collections Division Review Team
+- September 2018 - October 2018, Member of the [HBLL][hbll] Special Collections Division Review Team
-- March – May 2018, Member of the [HBLL][hbll] Exploration of Collaborative-creative Services Task Force
+- March 2018 – May 2018, Member of the [HBLL][hbll] Exploration of Collaborative-creative Services Task Force
-- January 2018, Member of the [HBLL][hbll] Library Membership Task Force
+- January 2018 - January 2018, Member of the [HBLL][hbll] Library Membership Task Force

 ## Professional Experience